hasenbanck/opus-native/README.md

   programs, leads to worse encoding quality and is extremely rarely used, we decided to not support this optional feature.

-If you need these features, you must stick to the reference implementation.
+If you need these Opus features, you must stick to the reference implementation.

+## Target feature optimization

+This crate enables SIMD intrinsics for the x86 and x86_64 targets on the stable Rust compiler for SSE automatically.

+If you wish to use SIMD intrinsics on non x86 and x86_64 platforms, you need to use the `nightly` feature described below.

+## Crate features

+* `nightly` - Enables target specific SIMD intrinsics that are only currently available on the nightly Rust compiler.
+Affected target features: `neon` for `arm` / `aarch64`

 ## Credits